 Overall, parents often find children’s claims to remember previous lives more remarkable than do the children, for whom the apparent memories are simply part of their experience of life.
 Most often, the children then move on from the memories to lead typical childhoods.

-We would like to hear from families with reports of children who are currently spontaneously talking about memories which appear to be related to a past life.
+Contact us: We would like to hear from families with reports of children who are currently spontaneously talking about memories which appear to be related to a past life.
 All the information shared with us is private and confidential.
 Please send us an email with as much detail as you care to share about what you have observed or have been hearing from a particular child.
-See Contact Us or write us directly at DOPS@virginia.edu .

 Send your emails and inquiries to our research assistant, Diane Morini at firstname.lastname@example.org to submit your observations and experiences of your child’s behaviors and statements about memories of a previous life.

 Rest assured that only qualified study team members will have access to your report of a child’s past life memories submitted via email, and we adhere to a strict code of privacy and confidentiality in all instances.
 We will not disclose the names of the people involved in the account in any way, without first seeking explicit permission from the parents.
 You may note that there are a few published cases in which the actual names are used in presenting details of the case, and we assure you that this is rare and only done by special permission granted to us by the parents.